exoplatform/cs/server/jboss/patch-ear/src/main/resources/EXO-README.txt

     * [CS-4045] - Mistakes in french internationalization in Chat popups
     * [CS-4060] - JBoss cannot start
     * [CS-4161] - vertical scrollbar
-    * [CS-4165] - Calendar: parameter "first day of the week" not taken into account
     * [CS-4170] - Home page of eXo Mail is only in English
     * [CS-4174] - Agenda: it lacks the French translations
     * [CS-4175] - unknown error when create feed navigation on rss reader porlet